elysiajs/documentation/docs/life-cycle/on-error.md

         return new Response(error.toString())
     })
     .get('/', () => {
-        throw new Error('Server is during maintenance'')
+        throw new Error('Server is during maintenance')

         return 'unreachable'
     })